aashaikh1/code1/jax-ws-start-from-wsdl/readme.txt

 About this project :
 This is a prototype to implement SOAP Service staring from WSDL in minimal form using JAX-WS and requests to this Soap FlightService is sent from soapui.
+When you build this project some of the java artifacts of this JAX-WS SOAP Flight Service are generated from the WSDL/XSD I wrote at the start.

 0. Download this project in a directory